 What extracurricular activities does Hawthorn offer?

 Hawthorn offers a variety of activities outside of academics.
-Middle school students may participate in volleyball, robotics, yearbook, chess, spoken word poetry, basketball, Girls Who Code, yoga, Girls On The Run, culinary arts, and others.
-In high school, we will add interscholastic athletics, debate, National Honor Society, Student Council and other student-run clubs.
+Middle school students may participate in track, yearbook, chess, basketball, Girls Who Code, Girls On The Run, culinary arts, and others.
+High school students have the opportunity to compete in basketball, volleyball and track.
+Our choir, spoken word poetry club, entrepreneur club and step team span middle and high school grades.
 Tutors through Washington University’s Each One Teach One and Hawthorn faculty provide additional academic support after school as well.